the-turing-way/the-turing-way/book/website/ethical-research/activism/activism-cultural-change.md

 You might be involved at your institute in a committee that is trying to update a policy, or add a new one (see the [Guide to Accelerate Public Access to Research Data](https://www.aplu.org/news-and-media/News/aplu-and-aau-issue-guide-to-accelerate-public-access-to-research-data) for some pointers that are applicable beyond a research data policy).
 You may be advocating to make your work environment more inclusive, at the office or within your research association.

-Below follow short summaries of work on cultural change, written by adrienne marie brown, William and Susan Bridges and John P Kotter.
+Below follow short summaries of work on cultural change, written by Adrienne Marie Brown, William and Susan Bridges and John P. Kotter.

 (er-activism-cultural-change-emergent-strategy)=